Size & simulate ground heat collectors

 2. Select the climate data file for the site.

-3. Set the simulation duration to at least 2 years (the first year serves as settling phase, the second year is evaluated).
+3. Set the simulation duration to at least 2 years (the first year serves as the settling phase, the second year is evaluated).

 4. Start the simulation.